- What's On

 - Account Login

 The Foyer Stage is open to applications from groups and individuals, offering you the chance to perform in the heart of Leicester’s vibrant cultural quarter.
-Selected acts will be given a slot on the foyer stage, usually before or after a Curve theatre performance.
-Whilst we will expect you to cover your own expenses, your performance will give you the opportunity to play to a potential audience of up to 1000 people.
-Curve will provide technical operators on the day and promote your performance through our social media networks.
+Selected acts will be given a slot on the foyer stage, usually before or after a performance.

-If you are interested in displaying your work at Curve, please read the guidelines for Artists information below and then contact [email protected]
+If you are interested in performing on the Foyer stage at Curve, please read the guidelines for Artists information below and then contact [email protected]